-Note: See the University's Disability Services website.
+Note: See the University's Inclusion and Disability Services website.

-- (2) Disability Services will determine the student's eligibility for adjustments and inform the student and faculty of the required reasonable adjustments. - (3) Students wishing to apply for accessible examination and assessment conditions must make their application through Disability Services within specified timeframes. - (4) Accessible examination and assessment conditions include, but are not limited to: - (a) extra time for reading, writing, resting or toilet breaks; - (b) use of a scribe; - (c) examination papers in alternative formats; - (d) use of assistive technology; - (e) ergonomic furniture; - (f) using a designated room and experienced supervisors; - (g) using a separate room with a scribe or assistive technology; - (h) rescheduling and or spacing of examinations into the deferred examination period.
+- (2) The purpose of reasonable adjustments is to assist students to satisfy the learning outcomes of their units of study and meet the inherent requirements of their course.
+Adjustments will not be considered reasonable if: - (a) they undermine the academic integrity or standards of any degree or discipline; or - (b) would result in an unreasonable risk to the health or safety of any person (including the student). - (3) Inclusion and Disability Services will: - (a) determine the student's eligibility for adjustments in consultation with the student, based on their supporting documentation; and - (b) inform the faculty of the reasonable adjustments through the student's Academic Plan. - (4) Students wishing to apply for reasonable adjustments must submit their Academic Plan request to Inclusion and Disability Services: - (a) for continuing students: - (i) as soon as they have their unit of study outline; or - (ii) as soon as possible after becoming aware of any further needs for adjustments; - (b) for students registering with Inclusion and Disability Services for the first time as soon as possible following registration. - (5) Reasonable adjustments may include: - (a) assessment extensions and alternative assessments; - (b) extra time for reading, writing, resting or toilet breaks; - (c) use of a reader and/or scribe; - (d) examination papers in alternative formats; - (e) use of assistive technology; - (f) ergonomic furniture; - (g) using a designated room and experienced supervisors; - (h) using a separate room with a scribe or assistive technology; - (i) rescheduling and or spacing of examinations into the deferred examination period; - (j) placement adjustments.